aweymo-ui/libguide_remediation/content/1_guide.md

 <br>

-All embedded video and audio needs to have a description that let's patrons know there is media below, as well as a transcript of the recording.
+All embedded video and audio needs to have a description that lets patrons know there is media below, as well as a transcript of the recording.
 The majority of embedded media that is currently on our LibGuides is coming from YouTube, which will have an auto-generated transcript that screen readers can tab through and implement on playback.

 In this example:

 {% include gallery-figure.html img="lib_remed_08.jpg" alt="Screen shot of a LibGuide page containing four videos under a tabbed header." width="50%" %}

-a short description before the video content would let patrons using screen readers know what is below and why it is relevant to the instruction topic.
+A short description before the video content would let patrons using screen readers know what is below and why it is relevant to the instruction topic.
 For example:

-- "Below are four short videos by Mike Caulfield, Director of Blended and Nerworked Learning, to help you develop your online verifications skills.
+- "Below are four short videos by Mike Caulfield, Director of Blended and Networked Learning, to help you develop your online verifications skills.
 After the introductory video, the second video will show you how to investigate source materials, followed by how to find the original source of the subject you are investigating, and finally a guide for finding trusted work."

-For video or audio media coming from a platform like YouTube that comes with an auto-caption, transcript will need to be created.
+For video and audio media that does not have an auto-generated caption, a transcript will need to be created.
 Please reference [this guide to generate transcripts of either audio or video material using Adobe Premiere](https://aweymo-ui.github.io/premiere_transcripts/).
 This includes details on how to edit and export your transcripts, as well as turning the media into a video file with mono or bi-lingual captions.

 {% include gallery-figure.html img="lib_remed_09.jpg" alt="title card of the presentation Adobe Premiere Transcript Workshop, guide for University of Idaho Faculty, staff and Students, Andrew Weymouth, Winter 2025 and an image of two circles using the cover of the book Voces Hispanas: Hispanic Voices of Idaho." %}